 Since the causes of binge eating disorder are at least partly psychological, behavioral, and social, relearning your eating habits can help, and even fix, complusive eating habits.

 Many of us grew up developing an unhealthy relationship with food, which some studies have suggested contributes to eating disorders.
-(OASH) The Ultimate Freedom Approach is designed to help you relearn rules about eating that have forced limited factors on your food beliefs.
+(OASH) Lean Instinct Formula™ is designed to help you relearn rules about eating that have forced limited factors on your food beliefs.

 If we can help you fix your relationship with food at a the behavioral and psychological level, we might be able to help you.